hablapps/pairstrading/PostPairsTrading.md

 ## Determining how to calculate the spreads

-Let's now focus on the ML Model component, which, given the pair of indexes that best fit our Pair Trading strategy according to the ADF test will allow us to develop a small Machine Learning model that will help us find these trading opportunities.
+Let's now focus on the Machine Learning (ML) Model component, which, given the pair of indexes that best fit our Pair Trading strategy according to the ADF test, will allow us to develop a simple model that will help us find these trading opportunities.

 ![Arch-ML](resources/general-architecture-ml-model.png)